jseiser/cmg/README.md

 # CMG

-Python Script to process text files and return status of instruments.
-Helm Chart Included
+Python Web App which accepts POSTS requests to `/process` endpoint.
+The format of the text file must be correct.
 ### Tech

 * [python](https://www.python.org/)